Esophageal Cancer Ribbon Color: Everything You Need to Know

 Real-Life Stories: The Ribbon’s Impact

-Seeing the cancer ribbon in action often starts with a story.
-One mother wears it every April in honor of her late son.
+Seeing the esophageal cancer ribbon in action often starts with a personal story.
+One mother wears the periwinkle esophageal cancer ribbon every April in honor of her late son.
 A young man tattoos the ribbon on his arm after surviving stage III.
+A classroom of students folds periwinkle ribbons to send to a teacher battling the disease.
+These moments are small in size but enormous in meaning.

-- How the ribbon empowers people to speak out
+- How the esophageal cancer ribbon empowers people to speak out about their diagnosis and journey

-- How it sparks difficult yet important conversations
+- How it sparks difficult yet critically important conversations about symptoms, screening, and early detection

-Next, we’ll explore how businesses are adopting the ribbon in corporate giving.
+Next, we will explore how businesses are adopting the esophageal cancer ribbon in corporate giving and workplace awareness programs.

 Businesses That Embrace the Ribbon